speeeee/strglg2/DOCS.md

 Their are multiple new concepts in this expression.
 First, `la` is its own function that takes two arguments: a list of parameters and the body of the lambda.
 The parameters are a set of arguments that the lambda requires.
 The body is any expression that makes use of these arguments.

 Notice that the argument is used in the `+` expression.
 Anything that is not a literal (that is, anything that isn't a string, char, number, function, or lambda), is read as a symbol.
-Symbols don't have a set type, and because of this, are accepted by all functions.
+Symbols don't have a set type, and because of this, they are accepted by all functions.

 Lastly is the `$` function.
 This function creates a list out of the rest of the arguments (think `list` in LISP).
 Like its LISP counterpart, the amount of arguments that `$` takes is not set.
 Instead, it takes all arguments given to it.